General Training Information

-The club has a team of accredited coaches all who give their time voluntarily on a roster basis.
-Their time and effort is attuned to the State Masters swim calendar, and for the sole purpose of Masters swimming.
+The club has a team of accredited coaches who volunteer their time on a rostered basis.
+Their programs are aligned to the Masters Swimming WA calendar.
 Many of our swimmers enjoy competing in Open Water Swim events as well as the pool events.

 Our swimming timetable is designed to provide a variety of swimming opportunities.
 Coached training sessions to improve general fitness and swimming technique are on Monday and Thursday evenings from 7-8pm.
-We have now added a Saturday coached training program from 8.30am through to 9.30am.
+We have an informal Saturday training program from 8.30am to 9.30am, followed by coffee.
 There are also random, but regular swims organised by dedicated club members for those keen to propel their fitness into the stratosphere.
-These are coach written but essentially un-coached sessions where you will pick up tips and tricks as well as have a laugh as you train.

 The club also has an excellent coached daytime training program on a Monday morning from 10:30-11:30am, followed by coffee and a social gathering in the foyer.

 Training Etiquette in a Masters Squad